 4. Is the process to get an EIN complicated?

 In certain cases, such as if you’re a sole proprietor with no employees, you can use your Social Security Number (SSN).
-However, having an EIN is often a good idea for privacy and tax purposes.
+What you should do however, is get an EIN as it can be a good idea to do so both privacy wise and tax wise.

 6. Can I change my EIN after I receive it?

 Once your EIN is issued, it cannot be changed.
-If you need a new one, you may need to apply for a new EIN depending on the changes to your business structure.
+In case you need a new one you might have to apply for a new one depending on how the business structure changes.